package core:math/big

 internal_int_count_lsb :: proc(a: ^Int) -> (count: int, err: Error) {…}

 Returns the number of trailing zeroes before the first one.
+Differs from regular ctz in that 0 returns 0.

-Assumes `a` not to be `nil` and have been initialized.
+Assumes a not to be nil and have been initialized.

 internal_int_decr ¶